soundpress/RulesOfNYC/docs/c00/index.rst

 *§ 49-41 Application Requirements.* ::

-(a) An application to erect, alter or install a sign and/or sign structure in an area that is subject to inclusion on the sign inventory as set forth in 1 RCNY § 49-15 of this chapter that is larger than 200 square feet shall be accompanied by the following documentation:
+(a) An application to erect, alter or install a sign and/or sign structure in an area that is subject to inclusion on the sign inventory as set forth in 1 RCNY § 49-15 that is larger than 200 square feet shall be accompanied by the following documentation:

    (1) A detailed description and/or drawing of the proposed sign, including its size;